Travel | 10 May 2018 | By Sun International

 Kimberley Golf Club

-One of the lesser known things to do in Kimberley, golf enthusiasts can enjoy 18 holes of uninterrupted golfing on this par-72 golf course.
+One of the lesser known things to do in Kimberley is golf, golf enthusiasts can enjoy 18 holes of uninterrupted golfing on this par-72 golf course.
 Golf clubs are available to hire should you find yourself wanting to play a round but don’t have your kit with you.
 Call +27 53 841 0179 for more info.

 Kimberley for Foodies